brycie-boy/The_Cosmos/The four devine abodes.md

-# Merit Meditation #🧠
+# The four devine abodes #🧠

-The practice of meditation is not only the heart of the path to liberation but is a also a source of merit.
+The practice of meditation is not only the heart of the path to liberation but is a also a source of [[Merit]].
 Meditation practices, even those that do not lead directy to insight, help purify the grosser levels of mental defilement and uncover deeper demensions of the minds purity and radiance.

-There are four meditations that produce mundane merit refered to by the Buddha as the "devine abodes" or "immesurable states", which include:
+There are four meditations that produce mundane [[Merit]] refered to by the Buddha as the "devine abodes" or "immesurable states", which include:

 - lovng-kindness: the wish for the welfare and happiness of all beings
 - compassion: a feeling of empathy for all those afflicted with suffering